ccg-v/inception/README.md

 In this case, the **bind mount** is telling Docker to _take the current directory on the host (.), and mount it inside the container at /mydir_.

-## 8.2 Key Commands in Docker Compose
+## 8.3 Key Commands in Docker Compose

+- `docker compose build`: Builds images from `Dockerfile` instructions defined under `build:` key in the `docker-compose.yml` file
 - `docker compose up`	: Starts all services defined in the Docker compose file
 - `docker compose down`	: Stops and removes the running services
 - `docker compose logs`	: View the logs to monitor the output of the running containers and debug issues
 - `docker compose ps`	: Lists all the services along with their current status
+- `docker compose up --build`: Forces a fresh rebuild before starting containers

-## 8.3 Binding ports in Docker Compose
+## 8.4 Binding ports in Docker Compose

 The following example builds a image from 'jwilder/whoami', a simple service that prints the current container id (hostname):